trdunsworth/DMA_Theme_2/README.md

 # DMA Theme

 A semantic color theme for editors, terminals, and Obsidian focused on blues, teals, turquoises, and greens with warm error/warning colors.
-Created by [Dunsworth-Mann Analytics LLC](https://dunsworth-mann.com).
+Created by [Dunsworth, Mann, and Associates LLC](https://dunsworth-mann.com).

 ## Overview